Skip to main content

 ROS Development

-The Robot Operating System (ROS) is a flexible framework for writing robot software.
+The Robot Operating System 2 (ROS 2) is a flexible framework for writing robot software.
 It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms

 https://www.ros.org/

-ROS will give us the possibility to write and run different processes (called nodes) that communicate with each other by sending and receiving messages on named buses (called topics) or by calling remote procedures (called services).
-Please read the ROS/Concepts Wiki page to get a more clear overview of the concepts related to ROS.
+ROS 2 provides the capability to write and run different processes (called nodes) that communicate with each other by sending and receiving messages on named buses (called topics), by calling remote procedures (called services) or by using actions.
+Please read the ROS 2 Basic Concepts to get a more clear overview of the concepts related to ROS 2.

-This section will describe some basic ROS functionality that can be accomplished with stock Leo Rover.
+This tutorial will describe some basic ROS 2 functionality that can be accomplished with Leo Rover.

 Prerequisites